sokbae/sketching/README.md

 ## Numerical Illustration

-See the vignette for the numerical examples.
+See the vignette for numerical examples.